Essenceia/blake2_asic/README.md

 I believe these are minor enoght issues that these are acceptable, should not significantly impact defect rates or functionality.

-This design has no :
-- DRC violations

 #### Antenna violations

 Although I belive these to be minor enoght to not cause any concern, due to the size of the desing's occupied area and the length of specific paths